 You’ve just started seeing someone great.
 You get along, have fun together, and things seem to be going well.
 The only problem?
 They just received an offer for their dream job in another state.
 Or, maybe you hit it off with someone online who happens to live on the other side of the country.

-They might seem scary or challenging, but long-distance relationships can and do succeed.
+Though it might seem scary or challenging, a long-distance relationship can succeed — and they do all the time.
 They just require a bit of extra consideration and work.

 Here’s a look at how to keep the love alive and tackle potential issues that might come up.

-Local and long-distance relationships require a lot of the same things.
+Local and long-distance relationships require a lot of the same things for optimal relationship health.
 Long-distance ones, however, will require a bit more conscious thought.

 “People in long-distance relationships must be way more intentional and industrious in doing the work that helps relationships thrive,” says Patrick Cheatham, PsyD.